galetaire/spahousing/pages/posts/rent.md

 [![Evolución precio alquiler de la vivienda](/images/rentprice1.png)](/images/rentprice1.png)

-- **Evolution of rental prices and housing prices according to Idealista, Spain**: base 100 = 2015.
+- **Evolution of rental prices and housing prices according to Idealista, Spain**.
+- The top numbers inside the grey squares represent the ratio between both values.
+For example, in 2020, the monthly rental price represented 64% of the price of buying a square meter.

 [![Indice precio alquiler y compra](/images/rentprice2.png)](/images/rentprice2.png)

 - **Evolution of rental prices and housing prices according to both Idealista and the INE, Spain**: base 100 = 2015.
+- The INE rental prices are an experimental indicator.
+For rental prices, Idealista data offers greater reliability since it is the reference marketplace in Spain for rental-seeking purposes.

 # Residential and vacation rental